zenoamaro/react-quill/README.md

 ---------
 #### next
 - Added missing `modules` propType and documentation.
+- Children are now cloned so ReactQuill can own their refs.
+Fixes #20.

 #### v0.2.1
 - Link toolbar button and module are now enabled by default.
 Fixes #19.